ComposableTimeSeriesForestClassifier#

 classmethod get_class_tags()[source]#

-Get class tags from the class and all its parent classes.
+Get class tags from class, with tag level inheritance from parent classes.

 Returns: